Bilall2003/Predicting-Sale-Price-of-Houses/README.md

   - Linear Regression
   - ElasticNet (with GridSearchCV for tuning)
   - Support Vector Regressor (SVR with GridSearchCV)
-  - Random Forest Regressor(RF with Regressor)
+  - Random Forest Regressor(RF with GridSearchCV)
   - Cross-validation with MAE, RMSE, and R² metrics

 - **Model Deployment**